Directly imaging spin polarons in a kinetically frustrated Hubbard system: Methods

 The second lattice is a one-dimensional (1D) optical lattice with spacing $532$ nm and wavevector aligned with a diagonal of the $752$ nm square lattice.
 The light for this lattice is horizontally polarized and detuned by $\sim330$ MHz with respect to the square lattice, preventing any electric field interference.
 Both lattices share a common retroreflecting mirror, avoiding the need for active phase stabilization as in other schemes \cite{tarruell2012creating,xu2022doping}.

 The frequency detuning between the two lattices introduces a relative spatial phase between the two potentials at the atoms which is given by $\phi = 4 \pi L \Delta / c$, where $\Delta$ is the relative detuning and $L$ is the distance from the atoms to the retroreflecting mirror.
 The triangular lattice configuration is obtained for the case of constructive interference, i.e. $\phi = 0$, which we calibrate using \emph{in-situ} measurements.
 The superlattice depth is set to a weak value ($V_{532} = 0.49(1)E_{R,532}$) relative to the dominant square lattice ($V_{752} = 40.2(3)E_{R,752}$) and then modulated at the frequency of the square lattice $p$-band resonance.
 As this is an odd-parity transition, excitation should be maximized when $\phi = \pi/2$ or $3 \pi/2$ which induces a sloshing motion.
-The two corresponding prominent resonance peaks versus superlattice detuning at a constant modulation frequency are shown in Fig. \ref{fig:532PBandSpec}.
-The observed frequency separation of the resonances is consistent with the predicted resonance separation using the approximately measured distance from the atom position to the retroreflecting mirror.
-From the location of these peaks we find that the quoted detuning corresponds to the $\phi = 0$ (triangular) phase condition.
+The two corresponding prominent resonance peaks versus superlattice detuning at a constant modulation frequency are shown in Extended Data Fig. \ref{fig:532PBandSpec}.

+We perform two identical measurements separated by 1 week (red and blue data) to assess the long-term stability of the setup.
+The agreement of the resonance peaks between the two datasets is at or below the uncertainty ($\sim1$ MHz) of the spectroscopic measurement, indicating phase stability at or below $0.02 \pi$ radians.
+Explicit band structure calculations show that such a phase drift results in a negligible change of the tunneling values of less than $0.2$ Hz on top of a tunneling strength of $400$ Hz.

+We note that the $\phi = 0$ (triangular) and $\phi = \pi$ (honeycomb) conditions are indistinguishable from spectroscopic measurements alone as they both produce an even parity drive.
+To distinguish these two phases, a dense Mott insulator is prepared and subsequently allowed to expand in the combined superlattice potential with $V_{752} = 42.0(3) E_{R,752}$ and $V_{532} = 3.7(1) E_{R,532}$ for 1 second.
+The constructive interference in the triangular lattice results in a deeper potential compared to the destructive interference present in the honeycomb lattice, resulting in a much denser cloud following the same period of expansion.
+The combination of these in-situ measurements uniquely determines the superlattice phase.

 In principle, each lattice may be independently calibrated to give a full reconstruction of the potential in the plane of the atoms.
 However, owing to limited power available in the 1D lattice, independent calibration with modulation spectroscopy is difficult as the band transitions are not truly resolved.
 Instead, precise knowledge of the depth of the square lattice, $V_{752}$, combined with knowledge of the relative tunnelings (obtained from correlation maps of the system), can be used to obtain the 1D lattice depth.
 We empirically find the depth of the 1D lattice that equalises $t_x, t_y$ with the diagonal tunneling $t_d$.
 This is done by experimentally equalising the nearest-neighbor two-point spin correlations in the triangular lattice.
 The depth of the square lattice used in the experiment is measured to be $V_{752} = 2.9(1)E_{R,752}$.
 At the point where we obtain an isotropic triangular lattice connectivity, we infer the depth of the 1D lattice using the computed band structure to be $V_{532} = 6.7(2)E_{R,532}$.
 This corresponds to absolute tunneling strengths of $t_x = t_y = t_d =h \times 400(20)$ Hz.